Expense management

 1. Structure properly

-Create a well-defined capital expenditure budgeting process with clear objectives, guidelines, and approval mechanisms.
+Create a well-defined capital budgeting process with clear objectives, guidelines, and approval mechanisms.

 2. Consider long-term goals